-We were not engaged to, and did not perform an examination, the objective of which would be the expression of an opinion on management's assertions.
+We were not engaged to, and did not perform an audit, the objective of which would be the expression of an opinion on the performance and statistical data accompanying the annual financial statements of the School.
 Accordingly, we do not express such an opinion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-This report is intended solely for the use of the management of the School, the Louisiana Department of Education, the Louisiana Legislature, and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
+This report is intended solely for the use of management and the Board of Directors of the School, the Louisiana Department of Education, the Louisiana Legislature, and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Louisiana Legislative Auditor as a public document.